-We compete on a wide variety of factors, including the scope of our distribution systems, the type of our product offerings, the recognition of our brands, our financial strength and ratings, our differentiated product features and prices, and the level of customer service that we provide.
-With regard to funding agreements, we compete principally on the basis of our financial strength and ratings.
+We compete on a wide variety of factors, including the type and level of service provided by distribution systems, product offerings, the positioning of brands, financial strength and ratings, prices and the level of customer service.
+With regard to funding agreements, which we most recently offered in 2008, we compete principally on the basis of our financial strength and ratings.

 The market for life insurance, retirement and investment products continues to be highly fragmented and competitive.
-As of December 31, 2011, there were approximately 450 groups of life insurance companies in the United States, most of which offered one or more similar products.
+As of December 31, 2012, there were approximately 430 groups of life insurance companies in the United States, most of which offered one or more similar products.
 According to A.M.
-Best, as of December 31, 2010, the Allstate Financial segment is the nation's 16th largest issuer of life insurance and related business on the basis of 2010 ordinary life insurance in force and 21st largest on the basis of 2010 statutory admitted assets.
+Best, as of December 31, 2011, the Allstate Financial segment is the nation's 16th largest issuer of life insurance and related business on the basis of 2011 ordinary life insurance in force and 23rd largest on the basis of 2011 statutory admitted assets.
 In addition, because many of these products include a savings or investment component, our competition includes domestic and foreign securities firms, investment advisors, mutual funds, banks and other financial institutions.
 Competitive pressure continues to grow due to several factors, including cross marketing alliances between unaffiliated businesses, as well as consolidation activity in the financial services industry.